-“That’s interesting – I was more focused on X and missed the author’s point of Y that you raise.
+“Sam and Akosua — Your arguments are really interesting – I was more focused on X and missed the author’s point of Y that you both raise.
 But perhaps then there is a contradiction between what Keynes advises to FDR and what he advocates at Bretton Woods.
-That is, Keynes….”
+Specifically, at Bretton Woods he….”

 Also not sufficient (but at least nicer): “Nice point.”

-Additionally: our Facebook group page is “closed” – only members of the class will be able to see it, and only I can admit people to the group.
-But govt396.com is the “real Internet.”
-It won’t generate much traffic except from members of the class, and when the class is over, I will password protect it.
-(And I am working to get rid of the ads – I don’t get paid for them.)
-But during the class, it is available to anyone on the Web.
-This is a deliberate pedagogical choice.
 You are free to use your own name, or to use a pseudonym.
 You must, of course, let me know what your pseudonym is.
 Any G- or PG-rated pseudonym is ok.
-Additionally, when you post/reply, the site will ask for your email address.
+Additionally, when you post/reply, the site will ask for your .edu email address.
 This email address will be visible to me, but not to anyone else.
 Please use your university email address.

 In the first week or two, posts will require my approval before they show up.
 After that, they will appear immediately.
 (This is the only way to prevent tons of NSFW spam.)
-Treat this work as you would any in-class homework: smart, thoughtful, analytical, proofread – no first drafts.
+Treat this work as you would any in-class homework: smart, thoughtful, analytical, proofread, kind – and no first drafts.

 To review: each week you are responsible for

-– at least one 300-to-400-word posting of your own at govt396.com, in answer to one or more of the Essay Prompts that I will provide for you, (word lengths may vary)
+– at least one 200-to-400-word posting of your own at govt396.com, in answer to one or more of the Essay Prompts that I will provide for you, (word lengths may vary)

 – two 100-word replies to classmate’s postings on govt396.com,

 For all of these, there will be specific due dates in each week’s outline of assignments.
 Links to the outline of assignments for each week will be posted to the course’s main page each week.
-Posts/comments may be as long as twice the recommended length, but should not be significantly shorter than the recommended lengths.
+Posts/comments may be as long as twice the recommended length if you really have that much to say, but should not be significantly shorter than the recommended lengths.